 What is a Stock Broker?

 A stock market broker is a usually a professional individual who performs the buying and selling of stocks on behalf of traders or investors.
-A stock broker can go by other names such as a broker, a financial adviser, an investment adviser, or a registered representative.
+A stockbroker can go by other names such as a broker, a financial adviser, an investment adviser, or a registered representative.
 Stock brokers work for a brokerage firm such as a hedge fund, online stock broker, or a family shop.

-Many brokers begin as an intern of a firm and gain hands-on experience through many years of exposure in the stock market.
+Many brokers begin as an intern of a firm and gain hands-on experience through many years of exposure in the financial exchange market.
 In the US, before they can buy and sell securities, brokers must first pass the General Securities Representative Qualification Examination, which is commonly referred to as the Series 7 exam.
 The exam is given by the Financial Regulatory Authority (FINRA).

 How to Choose Your Stock Broker